 Originally from the Catholic capital of Guadalajara, Mexico, he currently resides in Narrm Melbourne, Australia.
 Ramírez completed a Bachelor of Fine Art at RMIT University and an Honours Degree of Fine Arts at Monash University.
 He is represented by MARS Gallery.

-He is currently undertaking a PhD at Monash University, using auto-theory set in the time period 2018-2023, to explore arts practice through the administrative language of bureaucratised artist led contexts, from a Cultural and Linguistically Diverse (CALD) perspective.
+He is currently undertaking a PhD at Monash University, using auto-fiction set in the time period 2018-2023, to explore arts practice through the administrative language of bureaucratised artist led contexts, from a Cultural and Linguistically Diverse (CALD) perspective.

 Short Bio